tzhang-Vincent/MiniProject/README.md

 3. We will then copy the initial data stored so as to maintain an original version as well as a version to analyze
 <br>
 4. Run through software to analyze text and image data from tweets
-*  Use various image datasets from popular destinations to help train system
+> a.
+Use various image datasets from popular destinations to help train system<br>
-*  Text-determine reactions whether positive or negative
+> b.
+Text-determine reactions whether positive or negative<br>
-*  Images -output location and name of site
+> c.
+Images -output location and name of site<br>
-*  Store in system and assign either a favorable or unfavorable reaction to each picture depending on majority of reactions
+> d.
+Store in system and assign either a favorable or unfavorable reaction to each picture depending on majority of reactions<br>
 <br>
 5. Output list of most liked and least liked images with assigned locations
 <br>